 Tutors are looking for evidence of academic excellence and motivation, as well as the potential for advanced study, a capacity to analyse, explain and apply current knowledge, and a readiness to have a go at problems even when you cannot see how.

-For more detail on the selection criteria for this course, please see the Chemistry website.
+Visit the Chemistry website for more detail on the selection criteria for this course.

-To hear more about the admission process, visit our video: Oxford Chemistry admissions.
+To hear more about the admission process, view our video: Oxford Chemistry admissions.

 Annual Course fees